 Almost all criminal acts are motivated by profit, and investigations typically involve “following the money”.
 AUSTRAC uses financial intelligence and regulation to follow these financial trails to detect and disrupt money laundering, terrorism financing and other serious crime.

-In addition to helping catch criminals, AUSTRAC is responsible for regulating entities to ensure compliance with their AML/CTF obligations.
+In addition to helping catch criminals, AUSTRAC is responsible for regulating entities to ensure compliance with their anti-money laundering and counter-terrorism financing (AML/CTF) obligations.
 AUSTRAC has a range of enforcement powers which may be exercised for compliance breaches, including:

 We take a look at some recent AUSTRAC activity demonstrating this work in action.

 AUSTRAC accepts enforceable undertaking from National Australia Bank (NAB)

 An AUSTRAC investigation identified concerns about NAB’s AML/CTF program, systems and controls.
 AUSTRAC determined that a civil penalty proceeding was not appropriate, but that action needed to be taken to ensure that NAB more effectively combats the risks of serious and organised crime.